cyberhouse/typo3-doctrine-orm/Readme.rst

 License
 -------

 This package is licensed under the GPL v3.
-Please see the file *Documentation/License.rst* or the official `FSF GPL Website`_.
+Please see the :ref:`license` or the official `FSF GPL Website`_.

 .. _FSF GPL Website: https://www.gnu.org/licenses/gpl-3.0.html